Thoughts on the Ray Peat Diet- A Review

 Oh, and her T3 is low.
 But her body temp check is 98.6 consistently.
 So there you go.

 Although I probably don’t even have to get into this, I want to drive the point home.
 Ray Peat believes that we should have one raw carrot a day for thyroid function.

 Root vegetables are toxic to a lot of people.
 A lot of Ray Peat followers also consume a lot of squash.
 Sorry, but squash is very high in lectins.
 And they are toxic to many people.
 You can read my intro to antinutrients.
 Just be careful because excess consumption of high lectin foods can cause autoimmune issues, leaky gut, and digestive problems.
 And that can be problematic to thyroid health.

 Carrots are high in oxalates and moderate in salicylates.
 Root vegetables are toxic for some, especially when they are raised in toxic chemical soils.

 I have now learned that carrots are a pain to raise.
 You can read more here.
 Apparently, carrots grow with many weeds and need extra amounts of roundup and other toxic herbicides.

 And baby carrots?

 Organic carrots aren’t soaked in chlorine, but they are soaked in citrox.
-While it may be considered safer than chlorine, it’s used as a mouth rinse ingredient because of the ability to kill 99.9998% of bacteria, virus and fungi.
+While it may be considered safer than chlorine, it’s used as a mouth rinse ingredient because of the ability to kill 99.9998% of bacteria, viruses, and fungi.
 So of 10,000 harmful microorganisms, only 0.1 of these can survive.
-Maybe this is safe for mouth wash that we spit out.
+Maybe this is safe for mouthwash that we spit out.
 But we eat these organic carrots with the citrox, intact.